Friday, 26 July 2013

 • the oil pressure relief valve in the Mk1 & Mk2 is in the end of the front crank.
 There is a drilling from the outboard side of the timing side bush into the crankcase, protected by a small sheet metal cover (shown here) on the inside which is riveted to the crankcase.

 You can identify each of these oil ways in the crankshafts as a separate drilling, and clean them individually.
-Note that the long drilling between the crankpins, the one that passes through the central flywheel, is drill from both ends and is not straight in practice.
+Note that the long drilling between the crankpins, the one that passes through the central flywheel, is drilled from both ends and is not straight in practice.

 Use some new plugs for the oil galleries.
 Punch and Loctite them in place.